TheMartianLife/Honours-Presentation/final-presentation.md

 ---

 [.list: alignment(left)]

-[.background-color: #ff0000]
+# What this study contributed

+* A whole bunch of nicely documented Python code, bundled up in an appropriately-licensed **Open Source software** bundle released for public use
+* Knowledge of many things that do not work that now don't need to be tried in the future
+* More examples for future work to cite, justifying interest in analogous methods for social media data analysis or cross-disciplinary application of Entropy Theory
+* A conference talk at PyCon Australia that has already **sparked similar work** in the Australian data science community

+---

+[.list: alignment(left)]

 # What experimentation should try next

 * Performance may differ in application to **live data** analysis as opposed to retrospective
-* Entropy-based analysis may be more useful in **early-stage trend detection** as opposed to the more nebulous continued trend behaviour prediction
+* Entropy-based analysis may be more useful in **early-stage trend detection** as opposed to the more nebulous ongoing trend behaviour prediction
-*

----

-[.background-color: #ff0000]

-Suggestions for future work.
+* Incorporation of **additional information** (if possible) than that available via the Twitter platform API
+* Applicability to **other platforms** that may exhibit different content consumption and sharing behaviours

 ---